Credential Lifecycle

 • provide web services for the providing of updated User data and the validity status;

-• store in local databases only the minimum information required to provide the Issuer with the User data or a change in the validity status.
+• store in local databases only the minimum information required to provide the Credential Issuer with the User data or a change in the validity status.

 Revocation Use Cases